arroyo/grutil/README.md

-# cmsutil
+# Grutil

-Headless CMS CLI Utility
+A helpful GraphQL utility

 Please log any issues to Github issues.

-The current version works with [GraphCMS](https://graphcms.com/) and downloads schemas, content, backs up your project to disk (including asset files) and performs simple rendering.
+The current version works with [GraphCMS](https://graphcms.com/) and downloads schemas, content, backs up your project to disk (including asset files) and allows simple rendering.

 **Functions**
 * Download